ListenFirstMedia/lf-cli/README.md

   ID  the ID of the Brand View Set to retrieve

 OPTIONS
-  -A, --account-id=account-id  swith accounts (overrides profile setting) -h, --help                   show CLI help
+  -A, --account-id=account-id  switch accounts (overrides profile setting) -h, --help                   show CLI help
   -p, --profile=profile        the name of the configuration profile --columns=columns            only show provided columns (comma-separated)